-Down syndrome occurs when a baby has three copies of a certain gene, specifically the 21st chromosome.
+Down syndrome occurs when a baby has three copies of a particular gene, specifically the 21st chromosome.
 This condition is known as Trisomy 21.

-• Folds over the inner parts of the eye.
+• There may be folds over the inner parts of the eye.

 • Flattened nose /nasal bridge.